AndreaGraf/Protein_ML/README.md

-# Bio-AI Mega-scale Technical Test
+# Protein Phenotype Prediction

-This repository holds the code for analysis and model development on the **Mega-scale protein folding stability dataset** (https://www.biorxiv.org/content/10.1101/2022.12.06.519132v1.full.pdf)
+This repository holds the code for processing, analysis and model development on the **Mega-scale protein folding stability dataset** (https://www.biorxiv.org/content/10.1101/2022.12.06.519132v1.full.pdf) or to be used on data from https://mavedb.org/#/

 The outline of the project is devided into the sections shown and discussed in the following notebooks: